We asked teacher Melissa Farley to share her ideas for the class with you!

 Moms Needed!

-By Mama Bear , In , 6:46 PM
+By Mama Bear , In new parents , 6:46 PM

 Smith College Social Work Graduate Student Seeking First Time Mothers For Research Project The study seeks to explore the change in mothers’ intimacy needs 12-15 months after childbirth.